lpoto/discord-utility-bot/README.md

 -   Bot requires a `DJ` role.
 Only users with the same role may use the music commands.

+-   `/config` command allows setting which roles are allowed to use a command.

 -   For more info on the commands, use `/help` slash command or click on `?` in the queue message in a discord channel.

 ### Required permissions